My Life in Pink poster

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This shows the protagonist's commitment to Ludovic is discovered in a wedding dress attempting to marry Jérôme in a mock ceremony.
 This public act forces the family to actively confront the situation rather than dismissing it as childhood play., moving from reaction to action.

 At 43 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-The analysis reveals that this crucial beat Pierre loses his job due to the scandal surrounding Ludovic.
+Structural examination shows that this crucial beat Pierre loses his job due to the scandal surrounding Ludovic.
 What seemed like social embarrassment becomes economic catastrophe.
 The stakes dramatically escalate from reputation to survival., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 70 minutes initiates the final act resolution at 80% of the runtime.
 In the new neighborhood, Ludovic meets Christine, the daughter of their new neighbors, who accepts Ludovic without judgment.
 A new community proves different communities have different values., demonstrating the transformation achieved throughout the journey.